My Cat Has Cancer: A Personal Journey

 I don't really know how long he has.
 It could be days.
 It could be weeks.
 It is not long.

 I know that there are terrible things going on in the world.
 People get cancer.
 Children get cancer.
 People are starving.
 People are living on the street.
-People are dying of preventable disease.
+People are dying of preventable diseases.

 But grief and grieving are personal experiences.
 And each experience of grief is both selfish and necessary.

 This is my personal sadness.
 This is my grief.

 I will miss this cat.